awasthigaurav/awasthigaurav.github.io/_pages/about.md

   - /about.html
 ---

 Hello there!
 I'm Gaurav, currently a final-year undergraduate at the Indian Institute of Technology (IIT) Bombay.
-I'm pursuing my B.Tech in Chemical Engineering (with honors). \
+I'm pursuing my B.Tech in Chemical Engineering (with honors).
+I will be starting my PhD in Chemical Engineering at MIT in fall 2024. \
 I enjoy learning new things, meeting new people and just new experiences in general.
 I'm fairly enthusiastic about a career in research at the moment, and hope to one day work at the intersection of science and business.
 I have been involved in a fairly diverse set of activities throughout my time as an undergrad, and have attempted to detail some of them here on my little corner of the Internet.

 ## Research:
-While not completely defined, my current interests revolve around the mathematical and physical modeling of biological systems.
-I'm also interested in computational soft matter and polymers. \
+While not completely defined, my current interests revolve around using computational and experimental tools for applications in biological systems, particularly inclined towards health and disease.
+I'm also interested in soft matter and polymers. \
 I've tried my best to get a flavour of research as an undergrad, and have been lucky to find amazing mentors to guide me while I attempt to do so.
 Some of the highlights are mentioned in the Projects section; see my CV (linked above) for details.

 ### Skills: